Volley Revolver: A Novel Matrix-Encoding Method for Privacy-Preserving Neural Networks (Inference): Preliminaries

-\paragraph{Database Encoding Method} For brevity, we assume that the training dataset has $n$ samples with $f$ features and that the number of slots in a single ciphertext is at least $n \times f$.
+For brevity, we assume that the training dataset has $n$ samples with $f$ features and that the number of slots in a single ciphertext is at least $n \times f$.
 A training dataset is usually organized into a matrix $Z$ each row of which represents an example.
-Kim et al.ase encoding method to encrypt this matrix into a single ciphertext in a row-by-row manner.
+Kim et al.~\cite{IDASH2018Andrey} propose an efficient database encoding method to encrypt this matrix into a single ciphertext in a row-by-row manner.
 They provide two basic but important shifting operations by shifting $1$ and $f$ positions respectively: the $incomplete$ column shifting and the row shifting.
 The matrix obtained from matrix $Z$ by the $incomplete$ column shifting operation is shown as follows:

-Han et al.ocedures, $\texttt{SumRowVec}$ and $\texttt{SumColVec}$, to compute the summation of each row and column respectively.
+Han et al.~\cite{han2018efficient} summarize another two procedures, $\texttt{SumRowVec}$ and $\texttt{SumColVec}$, to compute the summation of each row and column respectively.
 The results of two procedures on $Z$ are as follows:

-We propose a new useful procedure called $\texttt{SumForConv}$ to facilitate convolution operation for every image, as shown in Algorithm \ref{ alg:SumForConv }.
-Below we illustrate the result of $\texttt{SumForConv}$ on $Z$ taking the example that $n$ and $f$ are both $4$ and that the kernel size is $3 \times 3$:
+We propose a new useful procedure called $\texttt{SumForConv}$ to facilitate convolution operation for every image, as shown in Algorithm \ref{alg:SumForConv}.
+The computational overhead of $\texttt{SumForConv}$ for a kernel of size $k \times k$ is characterized by $O(2k)$ homomorphic additions, $1$ constant multiplication, and $O(2k)$ ciphertext rotations.
+This complexity profile ensures that the spatial summation required for the convolution remains efficient, as the rotation count—the primary latency bottleneck—scales linearly with the kernel's dimensions rather than quadratically.
+Since rotation operation is comparably expensive than the other two operations, the complexity can be seen as asymptotically $O(k)$ rotations.
+Below we illustrate the result of $\texttt{SumForConv}$ on $Z$ taking the example that $n$ and $f$ are both $4$ and the kernel size is $3 \times 3$:

 where $s_{[i][j]} = \sum_{p=i}^{i+2} \sum_{q=j}^{j+2} z_{[p][q]} $ for $1 \le i, j \le 2$.
 In the convolutional layer, $\texttt{SumForConv}$ can help to compute some partial results of convolution operation for an image simultaneously.